 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Peanut vs. Cheddar Cheese — In-Depth Nutrition Comparison
+Peanut vs. Cheese — In-Depth Nutrition Comparison

 Compare

-• Peanut's daily need coverage for Copper is 124% higher.
+• Peanuts' daily need coverage for copper is 124% higher.

-• Cheddar Cheese has 205 times less Vitamin B3 than Peanut.
-Peanut has 12.066mg of Vitamin B3, while Cheddar Cheese has 0.059mg.
+• Cheese has 205 times less vitamin B3 than peanuts.
+Peanuts have 12.066mg of vitamin B3, while cheese has 0.059mg.

 We used Peanuts, all types, raw and Cheese, cheddar types in this comparison.